 I remember learning how to solder like it was yesterday.
 What I remember most is just feeling awkward, like watching a baby deer trying to walk for the first time.
-Soldering is one of the most critical skills to have when working on your guitar, as you can do so much with it.
+Soldering is one of the most critical skills to have when working on your guitar.
 I always hear people say “I’m not good at soldering” or “I can never do that.”
-Because of this, you see those cheap “clip on” harnesses and connections.
+Because of this, you see those cheap “clip-on” harnesses and connections.
 That’s cool and all, but what happens when that connection fails?

-I understand it seems like a daunting skill to learn, but it’s really easy and second-nature when you get the hang of it.
+I understand it seems like a daunting skill to learn, but it’s really easy when you get the hang of it.
 At Fralin Pickups, we solder all-day, every-day at the shop.
 We’ve learned a few tricks to help you, so, here they are:

 Use The Right Soldering Iron.

 Yep.
 This is a big one.
 There are many types of soldering irons out there, and choosing one can be a little confusing.
 We have a few varieties laying around the shop, but our main workhorse is the Weller® WD-1 and WP-80 pencil.
 Is this a little overkill for the home enthusiast?
 Definitely.
 However, if you’re going to be soldering a lot, we really recommend this model for a few reasons: Weller® makes excellent products, and this model is a Temperature Controlled Soldering Station.

 Here’s a useful tip: DO NOT USE SOLDERING GUNS AROUND PICKUPS.
 Soldering Guns are so powerful that you can degauss, or de-mag your magnets in your pickups.
 We never use these – we always make sure we use a Soldering Pencil.

 Use the right solder.

 This one again is a no-brainer.
 We use 44 Gauge Rosin Core Leaded Solder.
 Leaded solder is a lot easier to work with than unleaded or silver solder.
 You’ll get more consistent results and a reliable electrical connection with it.